ezili_sm_button

 The title, Lasous O M Pwale, means To the Beginning I'm Going or To the Root I’m Going, or To the Source of Knowledge I’m Returning and it embodies the healing way of Vodun.

 This song cannot be translated literally.
-It's grounded in Vodun metaphors that require extensive knowledge of Vodun and Kreyol.
+It's grounded in Vodun metaphors that require extensive knowledge of Vodun and Kreyòl.
 It is not all that it says, but more.
-Kreyol says more in the hieroglyphics of the vèvès.
+Kreyòl says more in the hieroglyphics of the vèvès.
 So think of the forms being conjured up by the words.
 And their infinite connections to more forms and pictures – from waters to waters, ad infinitum.
+Imagine, the form (of Ayida Dan Wedo) that you are, at its highest point of magnification, at its core, where all form is undetectable to the eye, its just unseen serpentine waves, an ocean of radiant energy.

-It may be seen as a sort of anthem for the Vodouist, an affirmation, and also a baptism, an immersion in the spring of life: Lasous O M Pwale – Going Back to the Beginning, or Going Back to my Root.
+It may be seen as a sort of anthem for the Vodouist, an affirmation, and also a baptism, an immersion in (sous kay la li fre) the fresh spring waters of life: Lasous O M Pwale – Going Back to the Beginning, or Going Back to my Root.

 Danbala and Ayida Wedo are the irreducible essences, the infinite intelligences, the male/female Rada essences of creation.
 Danbala and Ayida Wedo are the unborn cosmic serpents, the font of universal knowledge.
 The Initiate or the Vodun worshiper at a Vodun ceremony calls on the Rada nations first, they call on Ayida Dan Wedo, the gods of creation.